csaishih/foreground-extraction/README.md

 ## How it works
 The algorithm takes in three images as input, the source image, the foreground seed image and the background seed image.
-The seed images give the algorithm a very basic guideline when decided whether a pixel is part of the foreground or background.
+The seed images give the algorithm a very basic guideline when deciding whether a pixel is a part of the foreground or background.

 To handle the resolution of the image in a reasonable time, we construct an image pyramid by downsampling the source image to create a low resolution version of the image.
 We use the traditional [grabcut](https://cvg.ethz.ch/teaching/cvl/2012/grabcut-siggraph04.pdf) algorithm to get a rough foreground mask of the source image and upsample the mask back to the source image's original resolution.
 This mask is labelled the initial mask.
 More information regarding grabcut [here](http://docs.opencv.org/3.1.0/d8/d83/tutorial_py_grabcut.html).